-The second comment period on USCIS’ proposed changes to fee waivers closed on May 6.
+A third comment period on USCIS’ proposed changes to fee waivers opened on June 5 and will close on July 5.
 CLINIC will update this page with new information as it becomes available.

 Last fall, the United States Citizenship and Immigration Services, or USCIS, proposed major changes that would make it extremely difficult for hard-working immigrants to become U.S. citizens.
 On April 5, 2019, USCIS announced its next steps towards advancing that plan.
 If implemented, these changes hurt us all.
 Studies show that low-income immigrants are able to improve their financial status through naturalization with access to better jobs, educational opportunities and resources.

 Specifically, USCIS proposes to narrow the criteria that determines who can qualify for a fee waiver when applying for an immigration benefit, such as naturalization.
 Currently, the most common and straightforward way in which a person can establish that they qualify for a USCIS fee waiver is by showing that they receive a means-tested benefit.
 Means-tested benefits are available to people whose incomes are below a certain threshold so they require the recipient to establish their income levels.
 For example, Supplemental Security Income, or SSI, or non-emergency Medicaid.

 USCIS’ proposal would eliminate the receipt of a means-tested benefit from the eligibility criteria, and require these applicants to go through a lengthy and difficult process to re-document that they are low-income instead.
 By our estimates, this would affect approximately two-thirds of all fee waiver applicants.
 The two remaining alternatives left for applicants to apply for fee waivers would require extensive documentation that USCIS would have to review and process, causing inefficiency for an already overburdened system.